If you are looking for vocal warm-up exercises that match the song you’re trying to sing perfectly, you’ll want to read this article.

-Both this song and this video are great examples of country – images and talk of American home-grown families and open hearts.
+Both this song and video are great examples of country.
 Carrie, season 4 winner of American Idol, knows just how to use her voice to a song’s advantage.
 She floats a note (sings it lightly) when it’s a tender moment and then sings with a heavier tone when it’s a heavier moment.

 The ultimate story song, “Coal Miner’s Daughter,” was Loretta Lynn’s biggest hit.
-Is it the personable nature of the lyrics?
-Maybe.
 Take note of how similar her speaking voice (at the beginning of the video) is to her singing voice.
 This can be achieved through the study of something called “speech level singing.”

-- You can’t sing the blues and jazz right without knowing its history, in your mind and in your heart.
+- You can’t sing the blues and jazz right without knowing its history.
 Watch Ken Burns’ Jazz documentary and the Thelonius Monk documentary, “Straight, No Chaser.”